PauliNiva/wiklajs/index.md

  * @param {String} y
  * @return {Boolean}
  */
-function (x, y) {
+function match(x, y) {
     return x === y;
 }
 ```

-An example of function for getting the nth Fibonacci number by looping:
+Same functionalities can be written in several ways, next is an example for getting the nth Fibonacci number.

+Utilizing a loop:

 ```
 function fibonacci(n) {